isomerpages/mof-gfg/_g20-eminent-persons-group/Finance.md

 *   IMF is the most credible and independent party to lead in making these assessments.
 It alone conducts macro-financial surveillance at a global level and bilateral level, and operates financing facilities which places it in a unique position to provide required assessments.

-Proposal 15: Establish a standing IMF liquidity facility to give countries timely access to temporary support during global liquidity shocks.
+### Proposal 15: Establish a standing IMF liquidity facility to give countries timely access to temporary support during global liquidity shocks. ###

-Up Arrow

 It is critical that we build and achieve consensus on a 'standing' global liquidity facility, drawing on IMF permanent resources (see also Section A).
 Without a reliable liquidity facility, countries will build up excessive reserves, which will hamper global growth.
 Timely access to such a facility would also strengthen countries' ability to withstand liquidity shocks and avoid a deeper crisis.